 P/V ratio = 30 – 18/30 = 40%

-A contribution margin ratio of 40 percent means that 40 percent of the revenue earned by Company X is available towards the recovery of fixed costs and to contribute towards profits.
-The remaining 60 percent is consumed by variable costs.
+A contribution margin ratio of 40% means that 40% of the revenue earned by Company X is available for the recovery of fixed costs and to contribute to profit.
+The remaining 60% is consumed by variable costs.

 = 40,000 / 40%

-Conceptually the Contribution margin ratio or P/ V ratio reveals more about a managers ability to control costs, especially in relation to sales revenue.
-The firm’s ability to make profits is also revealed by this ratio.
-With a high Contribution margin ratio or P/ V ratio a firm makes greater profits when sales increase and more losses when sales decrease than a firm with a low Contribution margin ratio.
+A firm’s ability to make profits is also revealed by the P/V ratio.
+With a high contribution margin ratio, a firm makes greater profits when sales increase and more losses when sales decrease compared to a firm with a low ratio.